pilau/slideshow/README.md

 	}
 	$PS->slideshow();

+To activate fullscreen mode, before outputting the slideshow:

+	$PS->activate_fullscreen();

+Slideshows can start from slides other than the first one by passing the `ps` query string parameter, set to the 1-based index of the slide.

 ## Filter hooks

 * `ps_scope` - Use to modify the scope for using slideshows (see the `scope` parameter for [Developer's Custom Fields](http://sltaylor.co.uk/wordpress/developers-custom-fields-docs/#functions-boxes-fields))